nathanb01/pyne/docs/theorymanual/spatial_solvers.rst

 SCT-STEP
 *****************************

-One of the problems  most spatial solvers encounter when solving the SN equations is the limited smoothness of the exact solution.
-Depending on the boundary conditions, realistic SN problems either have discontinuous angular fluxes or discontinuous first derivatives.
+One of the problems  most spatial solvers encounter when solving the :math: `S_{N}` equations is the limited smoothness of the exact solution.
+Depending on the boundary conditions, realistic :math: `S_{N}` problems either have discontinuous angular fluxes or discontinuous first derivatives.
 The lack of smoothness stems from the non-smoothness of the boundary conditions at the corners of the domain (edges in three-dimensional geometry).
 This leads to a line (planes in 3D) of discontinuity within the domain which is referred to as Singular Characteristic (SC) (Singular Planes (SPs) in 3D).

-In particular for problems featuring a discontinuous angular flux, standard spatial discretization methods deliver inaccurate results that, depending on the chosen error norm, either do not converge to the exact solution (cell wise error norm) or converge at an extremely small convergence rate.
+In particular, for problems featuring a discontinuous angular flux, standard spatial discretization methods deliver inaccurate results that, depending on the chosen error norm, either do not converge to the exact solution (cell wise error norm) or converge at an extremely small convergence rate.

 A new method called Singular Characteristic Tracking Step solver (SCT-STEP) was developed by Schunert and Azmy to try to rectify this, by using a "step approximation in all cells that are intersected by lines and planes of non-smoothness" ([Schunert]_, p.4).
-The SCT-STEP method is an extension of Duo’s SCT Step algorithm to three- dimensional cartesian geometry.
+The SCT-STEP method is an extension of Duo’s SCT Step algorithm to three-dimensional cartesian geometry.

 The basic idea for the SCT-STEP is borrowed from Duo's method: In two-dimensional geometry Duo suggested tracking the singular characteristic line